Adriana Petit

-Adriana Petit (born 1984 in Palma de Mallorca) is a multidisciplinary artist.
+Adriana Petit (born 1984 in Palma de Mallorca) is a Spanish artist.
 Her main mediums of choice include photography, collage, music, writing and video.
 Nonetheless, her work is characterized by a predominance of content over medium, exploring the relationship between contraries from an autobiographical and deconstructionist point of view.
 The absence of academic training and the scarce institutional coverage contribute to locate her in the outskirts of the mainstream art context, and digital platforms like Tumblr, Flickr or YouTube are her usual exhibition channels.
 She has lived and worked at Madrid and Barcelona.